SpadeTheSkeleton/SR2-Modern-Sys-Tutorial/README.md

-**dgVoodoo_2_83.zip** should appear in your Downloads folder or to wherever you have downloaded at.
+**dgVoodoo_2_83.zip** should appear in your **Downloads** folder or to wherever you have downloaded at.
 To unzip the file with **7zip**, right click the zip then its "Extract To".
 This will create a new folder with all the files.
 For any other software, do use something similar to that for simplicity.

-Next, we're putting these files from dgVoodoo into sega rally 2
+Next, we're putting these files from dgVoodoo into the **Sega Rally 2** folder.

 > [!IMPORTANT]
 > - dgVoodooCpl.exe